Barentsburg: Economy

-The majority of workers and inhabitants are Russians and Ukrainians.
+Prior to 2022, the majority of workers and inhabitants were Russians and Ukrainians.
 After the breakup of the Soviet Union, the economy of Barentsburg has been in steady decline, and population, which once numbered around a thousand, has decreased drastically.

-Russia has said it intends to build a facility in Barentsburg to process fish for export.
+Amid the warming waters, Russia said in 2021 it intends to build a facility in Barentsburg to process fish for export.